 - Comprehensive: Not applicable.

-- Collision: In some instances, you may use your collision coverage to get your car fixed if there were delays with the other person’s auto insurance.
+- Collision: In some instances, you may use your collision coverage to get your car fixed if there are delays with the other person’s auto insurance.
 If you use this coverage, the deductible may still apply.

 Damage caused by a storm is covered under comprehensive coverage.
 Hopefully, you were not in the car when it happened but if you were, you could also use the medical payments or PIP coverage.